 We’re creating and consuming content at an incredible rate.
-And it’s getting more difficult to stay ahead of overwhelming social media change:
+And it’s getting more difficult to keep up:

-Time and space fuse in the belly of digital media.
-Which can leave us feeling lost in the darkness of our digital existence.
+Time and space fuse in the belly of digital media, which can leave us feeling lost in the haze of our digital existence.

 Douglas Copeland describes how society is converging in his review of “Gods Before Men.”
 It’s one of the best books (and book reviews) I’ve read in a while: